junxit/us-congress-bills-119/metadata.md

 - 2025-09-15 — Mr. Bost moved to suspend the rules and pass the bill, as amended.
 - 2025-09-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4294)
 - 2025-09-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4294: 1)
+- 2025-09-16 — Received in the Senate.
+- 2025-12-09 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 292.